RiledUpCrow/Flier/docs/ItemSet.md

 ## Item set settings

 * `name` (**optional**) is the name of the class; the player's class will have this name if he chooses this item set.
-This setting is generally optional, but must be specified in at least one item set - the player cannot have only the sets without a name.
+This setting is generally optional, but must be specified in at least one item set in the kit - the player cannot have only sets without a name.
 * `engine` (**optional**) is the name of the Engine, as defined in _engines.yml_.
 * `wings` (**optional**) is the name of the Wings, as defined in _wings.yml_.
 * `items` (**optional**) is the list of items in this set, as defined in _items.yml_.